fenix92/inPrice/README.md

 Note few things :

- - you can press the minus sign ( - ) wherever is your cursor, he will be added (or removed) on the beginning of your number.
+ - you can press the hyphen/minus sign ( - ) wherever is your cursor, he will be added (or removed) on the beginning of your number.
 If the minimum setted value allows it of course.

  - because of countries, the separator between the integers and the decimals may change.
 Sometimes it's a dot ( . ), sometimes a comma ( , ), ...
 This pluggin allows the user to use many differents ones.
 Check below to see how to add some :